-GKN Aerospace and KTH are jointly developing fan technology for electric aircraft in EleFanT project.
+The EleFanT project sees GKN Aerospace and KTH jointly develop fan technology for electric aircraft.
+Are they up to the tusk?

-GKN Aerospace and KTH, the Swedish Royal Institute of Technology, will collaborate to develop fan technology for smaller regional aircraft.
-The project will study aerodynamic design, performance, noise and manufacturing technology for a nested fan powered by electricity from batteries, hydrogen fuel cells or conventional hybrid propulsion solutions.
+GKN Aerospace and KTH, the Swedish Royal Institute of Technology, are to collaborate on the development of fan technology for smaller regional aircraft.
+The one and a half year project will cover aerodynamic design, performance, noise and manufacturing technology for a nested fan that is powered by electricity from batteries, hydrogen fuel cells or conventional hybrid propulsion solutions.

-The proposed solution with a nested fan instead of a conventional propeller offers advantages in safety, noise level and engine installation.
-By demonstrating fan technology for electric aviation, the EleFanT project aims to accelerate the pace of electric aviation development and position the participants for international aero-engine and aircraft development projects.
+The nested fan propulsion solution offers significant advantages over a conventional propeller in three main areas: safety, noise level and engine installation.
+By rapidly demonstrating fan technology for electric aviation, the EleFanT project will accelerate the pace of electric aviation development and position the participants for international aero-engine and aircraft development projects.

-"We are very positive about this initiative, which helps us to become part of the solution to aviation's climate challenge.
+GKN Aerospace VP Henrik Runnemalm says: "We are very positive about this initiative, which helps us to become part of the solution to aviation's climate challenge.
 We will benefit greatly from GKN Aerospace and KTH's long experience in turbomachines, lightweight construction and advanced manufacturing technology.
-From an electrification and sustainability perspective the project is strongly aligned with our recently announced H2GEAR and H2JET programmes," says Henrik Runnemalm, vice president GKN Aerospace global technology centre in Trollhattan, Sweden.
+From an electrification and sustainability perspective the project is strongly aligned with our recently announced H2GEAR and H2JET programmes.”

 |Contact details from our directory:|